abhinav4848/Obsidian-Personal-Research/inductive reasoning.md

 Induction moves from specific instances (many days of sunrise) to a general expectation about a future instance.

 *(If you started with the scientific premise “the Earth rotates west‑to‑east” and then derived that the Sun appears to rise in the east, that would be deductive reasoning.
 But in everyday life we usually rely on the observed regularity, which is inductive.)*

-# Onset of Inductive reasoning in humans
-Jean Piaget theorized that children develop inductive reasoning around age 7. e.g. Child touches a hot stove and burn their hand.
-So, they're careful around hot stoves in the future.
 # Quiz Yourself
 This is the most important part.
 When you step out, look at your different reasonings and see if you're coming to the conclusion based off of your experiences (inductive), or based on data (deductive).